Rodent Detection Monitoring

 Preliminary modelling for LHI undertaken by Samaniego-Herrera and McClelland (2016) using the Rapid Eradication Assessment approach has suggested that a detection device network grid spacing of 30 m x 30m in the settlement area immediately after eradication would produce a median Confidence Interval of 100% (lower CI 99.1% and upper CI 100%) of detection when monitored for at least 30 nights.

-Based on the modelling, the settlement area and other easily accessible areas of LHI will be monitored intensively for the presence of rodents throughout the 100-day period of the baiting operation (at least 30 days commencing 3-4 weeks after the second bait drop).
-Focus will be applied to areas that may have had restricted bait stations, and where techniques have overlapped (bait station and hand broadcast or hand broadcast and aerial).
-Detection of surviving rodents will be assessed by a combination of detection tools described below.
-All detection devices will be checked frequently – at least every second day and preferably daily, so that a targeted response can rapidly be undertaken, i.e. to maximise the likelihood of any rodents that is detected being in the same area so that it can be targeted with the preferred technique –traps or toxicants.
-Residents will also be asked to report any evidence of rodent activity to the project team.
-In addition, trained detector dogs and handlers will be deployed throughout the settlement area approximately 3-4 weeks after the eradication to search for signs of and locate any surviving rodents.
+Based on the modelling, the settlement area and other easily accessible areas of LHI has been monitored intensively for the presence of rodents throughout the baiting operation.
+Detection of surviving rodents has been assessed by a combination of detection tools described below.
+All detection devices are checked frequently so that a targeted response can rapidly be undertaken, i.e. to maximise the likelihood of any rodents that is detected being in the same area so that it can be targeted with the preferred technique –traps or toxicants.
+Residents are also being asked to report any evidence of rodent activity to the project team.
+In addition, trained detector dogs and handlers are being deployed throughout the settlement area in the last month of baiting to search for signs of and locate any surviving rodents.

 This approach will give a high level of confidence that eradication success has been achieved for the settlement area.